ox-it/mox-blog/content/context-aware-features.rst

 an application installed which can process vCards such as Outlook, OS X Address Book, they can add the vCard as a contact.
 Our implementation builds the vCards on the client as we don't have an API endpoint for individual contacts.
-Then we provide download links to the vCards using the `Data URI scheme
+Then we provide download links to the vCards using the `data URI scheme
 <http://en.wikipedia.org/wiki/Data_URI_scheme>`__.

 University Events